neuroinformatics-unit/spikewrap/docs/source/community/feature_roadmap.md

 :::{attention}

 Currently, the interface of ``spikewrap`` is under review.
-Most features described are available under a [development branch](https://github.com/neuroinformatics-unit/spikewrap/tree/dev), and will be quickly ported over to the main package when the interface is agreed.
+The features described below will be added with high priority once the review is complete.

 ::::